CohortMinseok/Bumblebee/README.md

 Will not trigger lie detector except for midnight 2am-7am server-wide captcha ld.

 # Features:
-- **Auto Rune Solver** - 99.99% accuracy AI Rune Solver included free.
+- **Auto Rune Solver** - 99.99% accuracy AI Rune Solver included free, works on red orange runes, works on blue purple runes too, doesn't work in jiggling runes.
 - **Auto Enter Polo / Especia Portal** - the bot are able to detect which portal are currently on the map, simply enable this option to allow bot to clear polo / especia  portal for you! *able to distinguish between bounty hunt / guarding the castle wall / golden bird*
 - **Auto Change Channel** - enable this option to auto change channel when other players are detected on your map.
 - **All Class Skills** - this bot can be used on any class in the game, just assign your skills in settings tab.